 7 Hilarious John Mulaney Moments From 'Saturday Night Live' (VIDEO)

-The comedian — who has worked as a writer, producer and acted on the NBC sketch series — returns for his third round as host on Saturday, February 29 with musical guest David Byrne.
+The comedian — who has worked as a writer, producer and acted on the NBC sketch series — returns for his fourth round as host on Saturday, October 31 with musical guest The Strokes.
 In anticipation for his return we're celebrating by taking a look back at some of Mulaney's funniest moments.

 Ranging from musical-inspired segments to faux game shows, Mulaney has shown a range of talent throughout the years on the fan-favorite program.
 Below, we're rounding up some of Mulaney's funniest sketches and segments.
 Have a laugh by checking them out and don't miss the comedian's return to SNL this weekend.

 This silly segment sees Mulaney play a diner waiter who is shocked to learn a patron wants lobster for his meal.
 Things take a surreal turn when the lobster in question launches into a Les Miserables-inspired musical number that Mulaney and more jump in on.

 Bill Hader joins in with this game show sketch in which contestants are put in an awkward position when they don't know the names of common acquaintances.
 Ranging from significant others of close friends to people from his wedding party, Mulaney's character can't seem to come up with the right names.

 Mulaney shines in his natural habitat as he takes a stand-up approach to his monologue segment in which he discusses an array of topics.
 The segment puts a strong focus on New York City-related themes including transportation, odd celebrity encounters and more.

 Weekend Update: Pete Davidson & John Mulaney Review The Mule